Integrated Grid Plan Overview

 Expanding geothermal resources

-Adding at least 1 gigawatt of clean energy projects (including community-based shared solar projects)
+• Adding at least 1 gigawatt of new clean energy projects (including community-based shared solar projects)

 Creating customer programs that incentivize the use of clean, lower-cost energy